On the Complexity of Decoded Quantum Interferometry: Abstract

 \section{Abstract}

-We study the complexity of Decoded Quantum Interferometry (DQI), a recently proposed quantum algorithm for approximate optimization~\cite{dqi}.
-We argue that DQI is hard to classically simulate, and that the hardness comes from locating an exponentially large hidden subset.
-This type of hardness is shared by Shor's algorithm, but the hidden subset here has no apparent group structure.
-We first prove that DQI can be simulated in a low level of the \emph{polynomial hierarchy}, ruling out hardness arguments related to quantum supremacy.
-Instead, we show that DQI implements an existential coding theory bound based on the \emph{MacWilliams identity}, and that it prepares a state within an obfuscated \emph{quantum harmonic oscillator}.
-Both viewpoints require a coherent application of a discrete Hermite transform, which has no natural classical analog.
+We study the complexity of Decoded Quantum Interferometry (DQI), a quantum algorithm for approximate optimization~\cite{dqi}.
+First, we show that the algorithm resists classical simulation strategies based on locating outputs with large probabilities.
+We then prove that DQI can be simulated at a low level of the polynomial hierarchy, posing challenges to standard quantum supremacy arguments.
+We further show that DQI is a constructive solution to a classical coding-theoretic bound based on the MacWilliams identity.
+Lastly, we interpret DQI as preparing low-energy states of a quantum simple harmonic oscillator, a viewpoint we believe suggests a physics-motivated route to generalizing DQI.